akauppi/MissingManualSolidWorks4Makers/Visualize/README.md

 <!--
 *tbd.
 Make a full list of things not possible in Solidworks, but possible in SW Visualize.*

+tbd.
+A diagram showing how 3DExperience projects fit to Visualize projects.
+Ssomething like:

+    3DExperience model  --\>  Visualize project
 -->

 Before reading further, consider seeing this [marketing video](https://www.solidworks.com/media/3dexperience-solidworks-visualize-connected-biodapt) (5:49) that nicely lays out the tool and possible workflows.